What is the energy price cap?

 The price cap was introduced in 2019 to keep energy at a fair price for those on a variable tariff.
 Since we entered the energy crisis, the fair price needed to be reviewed and more help has been provided for those on variable tariffs.
 This led the government to introduce the Energy Price Guarantee (EPG).

 From 1 October 2022, the EPG replaced Ofgem’s price cap until April 2023.
-The price cap remains in place, however, as energy prices increase, the government will pay for the excess costs between the price cap and how much you pay, the EPG.
+The price cap remains in place, however, as energy prices increase, the government pay for the excess costs between the price cap and how much you pay, the EPG.
+This means that if the price of the cap is very high (which it currently is), then the government subsidises it.

 How much will I pay?